Our Journey, Our Mission

 The ‘Old Library’ Building

 The ‘Old Library’, built in 1899, consisted of a large, vaulted Reading Room and a stacks area on the main floor with an extensive children’s area on the lower floor.
-Town historian Pam Fox states in her book Farm Town to Suburb that the building, designed by Boston firm Fox, Jenney and Gale “is a variety of English Tudor now referred to as Jacobean, based on formal English building traditions of the late medieval period.
+Town historian Pam Fox states in her book Farm Town to Suburb that the building, designed by Boston firm Fox, Jenney and Gale, “is a variety of English Tudor now referred to as Jacobean, based on formal English building traditions of the late medieval period.
 The stone trim is Indiana limestone.”
 Work began in November 1899 and the library opened a year later, on November 17, 1900.
-The building closed after a new library was opened in 1995, and remained largely unused until renovated in 2019.
+The building closed after a new library opened in 1995 and remained largely unused until it was carefully and lovingly renovated in 2019, returning to serve the community once again.

 Overview

-The Art & Innovation Center consists of a main Reading Room, two makerspace studios and a small conference room.
-The Reading Room, restored to its previous 20th century grandeur, is an elegant and intimate space for parties and catered affairs, performances and lectures, exhibitions and classes.
-The former stacks area on the upper floor and the former children’s library on the lower floor are makerspace studios containing a wide selection of high and low tech equipment such as 3D printers and laser cutters, printing presses, painter’s easels, sewing machines and soldering irons.
-The AIC offers a wide range of art and technology classes and also provides access to those certified to use the equipment independently.
+The Art & Innovation Center (AIC) consists of a main Reading Room, two Makerspace Studios, The Loft and The Toolshed, and a small Conference Room.
+The Reading Room, restored to its previous 20th century grandeur, is an elegant and intimate space for parties and catered affairs, performances and lectures, and exhibitions.
+The former stacks area on the upper floor, The Loft, and the former children’s library on the lower floor, The Toolshed, are Makerspace Studios containing a wide variety of high and low tech equipment such as 3D printers and a laser cutter, a printing press, painter’s easels, sewing machines, and soldering irons.
+The AIC offers a wide range of art and technology classes, and also offers Open Maker Hours for access to those certified to use the equipment

 Our Vision

 The AIC is a self-sustaining institution committed to literacy, knowledge and community with an emphasis on hands-on learning.
-The studios are available to anyone developing new skills, expanding a hobby, starting a small business or just pursuing an idea with the goal of seeing it through to reality.
-The Reading Room is a vibrant and active cultural center that hosts performances, exhibitions and educational workshops and is available for rent by the public.
-Our vision is to be a neighborhood space where residents of Weston and beyond can congregate in a collaborative spirit to learn together, create, and use equipment that might not be found in the typical home.
+The Makerspace Studios are available to anyone developing new skills, expanding a hobby, starting a small business, or just pursuing an idea with the goal of seeing it through to reality.
+The Reading Room is a vibrant and active cultural center that hosts performances, exhibitions, lectures, and music events.
+The Reading Room is available for rent by the public for weddings, social events, and meetings.
+Our vision is to be a neighborhood space where residents of Weston and neighboring communities can congregate in a collaborative spirit to learn together, create, and use equipment that might not be found in the typical home.

 Our Story